greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-storage.html.md

 ## <a id="topic55"></a>Altering a Table

 The `ALTER TABLE` command changes the definition of a table.
-Use `ALTER TABLE` to change table attributes such as column definitions, distribution policy, access method, storage parameters, and partition structure \(see also [Maintaining Partitioned Tables](ddl-partition.html)\).
+Use `ALTER TABLE` to change table attributes such as column definitions, distribution policy, access method, storage parameters, and partition structure \(see also [Partitioning Large Tables](ddl-partition.html)\).
 For example, to add a not-null constraint to a table column:

 ```
 => ALTER TABLE address ALTER COLUMN street SET NOT NULL;